bbauska/Coursera-Bootstrap/readme.md

 This is the use of select and checkboxes in your form.

-Similarly, if you check Bootstrap\'s documentation you will see the use of radio buttons and other form elements.
+Similarly, if you check Bootstrap&apos;s documentation you will see the use of radio buttons and other form elements.

 Taking a look at our form, we now see that we have many of the things